Strong lensing signatures of self-interacting dark matter in low-mass halos: Acknowledgments

 \section{Acknowledgments}

 We thank Xiaolong Du, Manoj Kaplinghat, Ethan Nadler, Annika Peter, and Carton Zeng for useful discussions.
 In particular, we thank Alex Kusenko for helpful explanations and illustrations of how different particle physics models manifest in the form of the interaction cross section.
+We also thank the anonymous referee for constructive feedback.

 DG was partially supported by a HQP grant from the McDonald Institute (reference number HQP 2019-4-2).
 DG and JB acknowledge financial support from NSERC (funding reference number RGPIN-2020-04712).
 We acknowledge support from the NSF through grant NSF-AST-1714953 ``Collaborative Research: Investigating the nature of dark matter with gravitational lensing" and from NASA through grants HST-GO-15320, HST-GO-15632, HST-GO-15177.
 Support for this work was also provided by the National Science Foundation through NSF AST-1716527.
 AB acknowledges support from NASA award number 80NSSC18K1014.